microsoft/OMS-Auditd-Plugin/ebpf_telemetry/README.md

 Please note, this project no longer requires kernel sources to build.

+Please also note, that the version of clang needs to align with the kernel version to some degree.
+This is due to later versions of clang optimising out variable clamps (var &= CONST_POWER_OF_2 -1, for example) where it can work out that the clamping is unnecessary.
+Unfortunately, the verifiers in earlier versions of the kernel don't necessarily realise the limited range that a variable could hold, and therefore will complain that indices could be negative, when clearly they could not.

+As such:
+* if you are running Ubuntu 16.04, please install clang+llvm 6;
+* if you are running Ubuntu 18.04, please use the latest clang available to you, which should be 6;
+* if you are running Ubuntu 20.04, please use the latest clang available to you, which should be 10;

+For distros other than Ubuntu:
+* if you are running kernel <=5.3, please install clang+llvm 6;
+* if you are running kernel >=5.4, please install clang+llvm 10 or 11.

 # Clone
 - git clone https://github.com/microsoft/OMS-Auditd-Plugin.git
 - cd OMS-Auditd-Plugin